 You’ll experience nearly the same cost savings.
 If you use your thermostat to its full potential, you can expect to save 15 to 30% on your energy bills.
 ENERGY STAR gives a pretty thorough list of things to keep in mind to get the most from your thermostat.

 The thermostat needs to be compatible with your home.
 Depending on the age of your home and the existing HVAC system, you might be limited in your options.
 Both programmable and smart thermostats need to be compatible with your HVAC system.
 Each thermostat should be professionally installed.
-Both smart and programmable thermostats should be installed by your Northwest Arkansas, Fort Smith River Valley & Southwest Missouri HVAC technician.
+Both smart and programmable thermostats should be installed by your Northwest Arkansas, Fort Smith River Valley & Missouri HVAC technician.
 Give us a call today!